textpattern/textpattern.github.io/themes/front-end-themes.md

   * {:.document} . . .
 {:.list--files}

-When talking about themes between the Themes panel and the <i>themes</i> directory, Textpattern interface strings and pophelp will refer to them as ‘themes in the database’ (Themes panel) and ‘themes on the disk’ or ‘disk-based themes’ (<i>themes</i> directory).
+**A point of clarification**: When talking about themes between the Themes panel and the <i>themes</i> directory, Textpattern interface strings and pophelp will sometimes use technical terms like ‘database themes’ and ‘disk themes’.
+Understand that any reference to a ‘theme in the database’, or ‘database theme’, or what have you is meaning themes already created in — or imported into — the Themes panel.
+Likewise, any reference to ’themes on the disk’ or ‘disk-based themes’, and so on is meaning theme packages sitting inside the <i>themes</i> directory highlighted above.
+Just so you know.

 ### Exporting themes